 After some experimentation, I found a tuning which I believe is the best possible guitar tuning to play jazz (or any other kind of music which wasn’t written particularly for the standard guitar tuning).
 It’s the major third tuning—tuning, in which the interval between adjacent strings is the major third.
-After finding this tuning I tried to look up other people on the Internet that use it, and, not surprisingly, there were some (so I am not the original inventor of this concept).
+After I have found this tuning, I tried to look up other people on the Internet who use it, and, not surprisingly, there were some (so I am not the original inventor of this concept).

 Since every scale is contained in the chromatic scale, every scale (or generally every melody) can be played in one hand position.
-However, the more important fact is that the tuning is periodical.
+However, the more important fact is that the tuning is “periodic”.
 Moving three strings up is the same as moving one octave up.
 This is one of the possible fingerings of the major scale:

 Do you see the periodicity?
 After one octave (that is, three strings) you repeat the very same pattern.
 To move a melody one octave up, simply use the same fingering three strings higher and vice versa.
 But that’s not all.
 Let’s look at the tones of a major triad:

 When you know how to play any single inversion of a chord, you will know how to play all inversions—simply move the bottom finger three strings up (which is one octave up) or the top finger three strings down (which is one octave down):